Caret Navigation or the blinking I-shaped cursor appears when dealing with a word processor, notepad, spreadsheets, and other text-related documents.

 It signifies that you could add or edit texts in those regions.
 In other words, you would see it wherever there is an editable element.

-Since the early days of browsing, this has been there, and its usage is no hidden secret.
-However, a rather intriguing issue is happening with this, leaving many Chrome users somewhat surprised.
+This has been there since the early days of browsing, and its usage is no hidden secret.
+However, a rather intriguing issue is happening, surprising many Chrome users.
 According to them, the blinking cursor also started appearing in non-editable regions.

 For example, if you performed a Google search and clicked on the description of any results, the cursor would change to a blinking one.